zlsun/GreedySnake/README.md

 GreedySnake
 ===================
-A simple game Written with SDL2.
+A simple game written with SDL2.